 Not only is the Brooklyn Bridge one of the best free things to do in Brooklyn, but the views are also unmatched!
 You can walk, run, bike or drive across the bridge, but we recommend walking if you really want to take in the entire view!

-Once you cross or walk the Brooklyn Bridge you can head to Lower Manhattan for the Staten Island Ferry which is the best free way to get close to the Statue of Liberty!
+Once you cross or walk the Brooklyn Bridge you can head to Lower Manhattan for the Staten Island Ferry which is the best way for how to see the Statue of Liberty for free!
 (You can even BYOB on the boat, so stop at a bodega on the way).

 And if you love a good love story, brush up on the history of the Brooklyn Bridge before!